What are engineering metrics?

 Speed tells only part of the story.
 The challenge is knowing how to gauge your DevOps team’s performance beyond speed.
 High velocity is great, but high confidence is even more vital.
 Taken together, the two qualities create what’s known as high-performance DevOps.

 What does a high-performing team actually look like?
-How do you know if your team is doing well, compared to other DevOps teams?
+How do you know if your team members are doing well, compared to other DevOps teams?
 What does “fast” look like?
 Learn more about continuous integration’s impact on lead time in this post.

 Set DevOps success benchmarks for your team